2025 Conference Sessions

 Writing for Annual Giving

-Our popular “Meeting of the Minds” wordsmith will lead a forum discussion on the annual giving writing process.
+Join us for a forum discussion on the annual giving writing process.
 What themes resonate?
 What voices do you use – including the voice of your institution’s leadership?
 What considerations do you make for different audiences?
 How do you use humor?
 Urgency?
 Guilt?
 Peer pressure?
 When do you write with brevity, when do you write an extended proposal, and when do you write for “however long it takes to tell the story?”
+And what about AI tools?
 Join us for some direction and some discussion on ways to approach your annual giving writing objectives.